 When I first heard the concept of open adoption, I was skeptical.
+My perspective on open adoption was new and uncertain.
 Maybe a better word is worried, or perhaps paranoid.
 I kind of wanted someone to give us a baby and we would be that baby’s parents, the end.
 I was very uneducated about adoption at that time.
 Our agency required all hopeful adoptive parents to attend five adoption-related classes before approval.
 One of the classes was a birth mother panel.
 I had the opportunity to hear several birth mothers recount their stories of placement.
 Some of them had open adoptions, some did not.
 Hearing, seeing, and feeling the love and emotion they had for their children softened my heart.

 After much thought and discussion, my husband and I agreed to the maximum level of openness our agency would allow, which at the time included exchanging letters and pictures for the first three years, and a face-to-face meeting at placement.
 No last names were used.
 I remember being so nervous about the face-to-face meeting.
 What if she didn’t like us?
 What if she changed her mind?
 With a name like Narda, surely I wouldn’t be hard to locate.
 Maybe I should use a pseudonym.
 Even after all the classes, I was still afraid.